General entry requirements

-- Applicants who have passed either 'English level B' in upper secondary school in Denmark (minimum average grade 02) or a skills set test ('realkompetencevurdering') in 'English level B'.
+- Applicants who have passed either 'English level B' with a minimum avarage grade of 3,0 or 'English level A' in upper secondary school in Denmark (minimum average grade 02).

 For Bachelor's programmes taught in Danish, you must be able to document sufficient oral and written proficiency in Danish.
 You must have passed the Study Test in Danish as a Second Language (‘Studieprøven’) or Danish at A-level (Danish level).

 Students from the Nordic countries are not required to pass a Danish language test to be enrolled in programmes where Danish is part of the entry qualification.
 However, applicants must document proper level.